All Episodes

 This is the first time you're really proud.

-So I just wanted to point that out.
+I just wanted to point out.

 Oh, how wrong we've all been.

-Oh, stop the presses she said really.
+Oh, stop the presses.

 She didn't say ever proud to any degree.

-She said really.
+She said, really.

-Now this is kind of funny.
+Now, this is kind of funny.

-Because they just I don't know if they consider Whoopi's assertion to be as preposterous as I do, but they truly just don't quite know what to say.
+Listen as Joy Behar and Barbara and everybody are just kind of knocked completely off the track as their wheels shoot straight off because they just, I don't know if they consider Whoopee's assertion to be as preposterous as I do, but they truly just don't quite know what to say.

 That way.